Eeems-Org/remarkable.guide/src/guide/software/screens.rst

 .. _changescrn:

-`changescrn <https://github.com/pr0fsmith/rMscreens>`_ provides a command line tool for managing system splash screens.
+The `changescrn tool <https://github.com/pr0fsmith/rMscreens>`_ provides a command line utility for managing system splash screens.

 To install it via Toltec: